aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/_index.md

 - **Cross‑platform output:** Generate .ps files that work on any PostScript viewer or printer.
 - **Seamless integration:** Works with existing Java build tools (Maven, Gradle).

-## Adding Ellipse in Java PostScript
+## Adding ellipse in java postScript

 Creating aesthetically pleasing documents often requires the inclusion of ellipses.
 With Aspose.Page for Java, the task becomes a breeze.
 Follow these simple steps to add an ellipse to your PostScript document: